Anuswar/gh-photography/README.md

-# pixeleyes Website 🌐
+# CISC-2024 Conference Website 🌐

- This repository showcases a collection of high-resolution images that celebrate the beauty of life in its myriad forms
+Welcome to the GitHub repository for the CISC-2024 Conference website!
+This repository contains the source code for the website that provides information about the first annual International Conference on Computational Intelligence and Smart Communication (CISC-2024) organized by Shri Madhwa Vadiraja Institute of Technology and Management (SMVITM), Bantakal, Udupi, Karnataka, India.

 ## ⚙️ Installation

 To run this website locally or contribute to its development, follow these steps: